McGavGav/McGavGav/README.md

 - 👋 Hi, I’m @McGavGav
-- 👀 I’m interested in learning and improving
-- 🌱 I’m currently learning to write in C at WSU
+- I am currently a Comp Sci Student at WSU

 <!---
 McGavGav/McGavGav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.